 While the Title IX Coordinator will identify the most effective means to formally review a report, in most instances the review will involve an investigation.

 The Claimant or Respondent may, under limited and extenuating circumstances, make a request to the investigator to submit a written statement instead of participating in an interview.
-The decision regarding whether to allow a party to submit a written statement in lieu of participating in an interview belongs to the Title IX Coordinator.
-In addition, the Claimant or Respondent may provide other supporting materials relevant to the matter.
+The Claimant or Respondent also may provide other supporting materials relevant to the matter.
 However, it is the responsibility of the University, not the Claimant or Respondent, to gather relevant evidence to the extent reasonably available.
 The investigator may impose time and page limits on written documents and information presented by either person as part of the investigation.
-The University’s review will be thorough, reliable and impartial.
+The University’s review will be thorough, reliable, and impartial.

 1. Role of Investigator.
 Whenever a formal resolution is initiated, the Title IX Coordinator will designate an investigator.
 The investigator will typically be a member of OIE, although the investigator may be any appropriately trained individual.
 The investigator must be impartial, free of any actual conflict of interest, and have specific and relevant training and experience.